Litho and digital printing what is the difference?

 The turnaround time is usually longer with litho, normally 5 working days.
 This is to allow time for the ink to completely dry before finishing.
 If it’s a longer run job, it may have to be scheduled to run on larger presses.

-Let’s have a look at some of the plus points and negatives with digital printing
+Let’s have a look at some of the plus and negative points with digital printing:

 You may also want to consider other factors too.

 What weight of material can I have?

 As a rule of thumb most digital presses will run paper weights between 80gsm and 300gsm, whereas litho presses have a much wider range, anything from 60gsm up to 500gsm.

 What type of material can I have?

 Digital presses are limited in the types of material onto which they can print.
 Some textured materials don’t print too well and gloss papers can also end up looking a bit flat if there is a large image coverage.
 Litho presses have a much wider choice of materials available which are generally cheaper if you need a specialist stock.

 Digital presses are more suitable for the shorter runs, generally from a single print up to around 500 – 1000 copies, whereas litho presses can run anything from 1000 upwards.